kvoon3/vscode-autohide-kb/README.md

 > [!NOTE]
 > #### How do i use manual mode?
 >
-> In manual mode, we stop detecting your cursor or keyboard events.
+> In manual mode, we stop detecting all your events.
 >
 > Instead, you can now bind [`autoHide.runHide` command](./#commands) to your specific use case - custom keybindings in VS Code.
 >